mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 A key feature of normalized data is that we need a fast index to link the normalized data to our waveform data.
-In all cases we use the ObjectId of the normalized collection as the index.
+In all cases we use the ObjectId of the normalized collection as the standard index.
 As noted above all documents in MongoDB automatically are assigned an ObjectId accessible with key :code:`_id`.
 For all normalized Metadata we use a convention wherein we store the ObjectId of a related document in another collection using